ehharding/science-center/CONTRIBUTING.md

 Note that regular Contributors do not need to become "Collaborators" as any contribution is appreciated (even without a status), and a Collaborator status is a formality that comes with obligations.

-If you're an active Contributor seeking to become a member, we recommend you contact one of the existing team members for guidance.
+If you're an active Contributor seeking to become a Collaborator, we recommend you contact one of the existing team members for guidance.

 <details>
   <summary><b>What's the process for becoming a Collaborator?</b></summary>

 - You must be actively contributing to this repository.
 - Contributions must include significant code reviews or code contributions.
-- A nomination must be done by an existing team member of the team with an Issue
+- A nomination must be done by an existing team member of the team with an Issue.
-  - The Issue must explain and describe why the nominated person is a good addition to the team
+  - The Issue must explain and describe why the nominated person is a good addition to the team.
   - The Issue must contain links to relevant contributions through:
     - Code Reviews
     - Comments on Issues and PRs
     - Authoring of Issues or PRs
     - Comments or Authoring of Discussions
 - The nomination must have at least one existing member of the team agree with the nomination.
-  - This can be done through commenting with "agreement" (showing support) or reacting to the Issue with a :+1:
+  - This can be done through commenting with "agreement" (showing support) or reacting to the Issue with a 👍.
-    (Thumbs-up Emoji)
-- The Issue must be open for at least 72 hours without an objection from an existing member of the team
+- The Issue must be open for at least 72 hours without an objection from an existing member of the team.
   - The nomination cannot pass until all open objections are resolved.
   </details>